 Florence is, for me at least, one of the very best cities in Italy everyone has to visit.
 Perched right in the heart of beautiful Tuscany, it’s a pretty big city that spawned the Renaissance and was once one the most wealthy cities in the world (back in the Middle Ages).

 If you wanna explore some of the art and museums, pop over to Uffizi Gallery, which showcases work from some of the most influential artists of the Renaissance.
 Though, if you’re not interested in art, you might wanna give this a miss.

 Now, I’m going to be mentioning churches quite a bit but Florence Cathedral is a must-see in the city.
 To be frank, it’ll be hard to miss!
 Afterwards, make sure to walk along as well as Ponte Vecchio, a medieval-era bridge spanning the Arno River.

 Also, make sure to watch the most gorgeous sunset over Florence from Piazzale Michelangelo.
 It’ll take around 25-minutes to stroll up from Ponte Vecchio and is well worth it.

-Perched high in the hills of Sicily, Ragusa is one of the best cities in Italy to visit on your trip to this island.
+Perched high in the gorgeous hills of Sicily, Ragusa is one of the best cities in Italy to visit on your trip to this island.
 Part of the Val di Noto cities, it’s a UNESCO World Heritage Site that is just beautiful and totally timeless.

 Apparently, people have lived in Ragusa for well over 4,000 years, and it’s easy to see why!
-Once you’re here, make sure to visit Ragusa Ibla (the historic centre), see the Duomo di San Giorgio and gorge at Duomo that has some of the tastiest food in the city.
+Once you’re here, make sure to visit Ragusa Ibla (the historic centre), see the Duomo di San Giorgio and gorge at Duomo which has some of the tastiest food in the city.